jupyterlab/extension-examples/advanced/kernel-messaging/README.md

 this.future = this._session.kernel.requestExecute({ code });
 ```

-`future` is an object that can receive some messages from the kernel as an
+`future` is an object that can receive some messages from the kernel as a
-answer on your execution request (see [jupyter messaging](https://jupyter-client.readthedocs.io/en/stable/messaging.html)).
+reply to your execution request (see [jupyter messaging](https://jupyter-client.readthedocs.io/en/stable/messaging.html)).
 One of these messages contains the data of the execution result.
 It is
 published on a channel called `IOPub` and can be identified by the message
 types `execute_result`, `display_data` and `update_display_data`.